emmiegit/chess/README.md

   </a>
 </p>

 Chess engine wrapper utility created for fun.

+## Requirements

-Requires [stockfish](https://stockfishchess.org/) to be installed and available in your `$PATH`.
+Because the engine uses [stockfish](https://stockfishchess.org/) for actual game engine decisioning, it must be installed and available in your `$PATH`.

+This code should be portable, but I do not use Windows and am not confident it will work flawlessly.

+## Execution

 ```
 cargo run --release -- [options]